How Good is Your Approximation?

 The number is called the remainder.
 The equation above says that if you can find the correct c the function is exactly equal to Tn(x) + R. Notice the form of the remainder is the same as the other terms, except it is evaluated at the mysterious c.

-The trouble is you cannot find the c without knowing the exact value; if we knew that, there would be no need to approximate.
+The trouble is we cannot find the c without knowing the exact value; if we knew that, there would be no need to approximate.

 Corollary – Lagrange Error Bound.